Ripley's Believe It or Not by Ripley’s Believe It or Not! for November 27, 2016

 12. Aqua teen hunger force episode 1 rabbot

-Dan Tooker almost 8 years ago
+Dan Tooker about 8 years ago

 Sorry Hazel, but this is very believable.
 A baby is born every 8 seconds, 7.5 per minute, 450 per hour, 10,800 per day, according to the United States Census Bureau.
 Early Happy Birthday wishes anyway.
 You’re still special!